daakiv/infant_mortality_app/README.md

 ## Deployment

-deploy to rstudio server for the application to be used by others
+Host the platform on Shiny cloud server or deploy to private rstudio server The deployment of the application will allow working from any internet enabled location after its configuration.

 ## Built With